stafwag/blog/_posts/2018-04-27-high-screen-resolution-on-a-kvm-virtual-machine-with-qxl.markdown

 root@mydevolo:/usr/share/X11/xorg.conf.d# vi 10-monitor.conf
 ```

-And add the modeline fgor your screen resolution.
+And add the modeline for your screen resolution.
 With the Option "PreferredMode" you can set the prferred resolution.